 I love to visit Portland especially when the ship docks at the pier in the old downtown.
-In my usual food-forward fashion, I was in search of an authentic Maine lunch and Gilbert’s was the place.
+In my usual food-forward fashion, I was in search of an authentic Maine lunch.
+At the advice of a shopkeeper, Gilbert’s was the place.

-According to the weather forecast prediction, an unusual early winter storm was barreling out of northern Canada.
+According to the New England weather forecast prediction, an unusual early winter storm was barreling out of northern Canada.
 Snow in the form or a blizzard was anticipated.

 Packed with only a light jacket and no hat or gloves, I decided I’d better hightail it around town to find something warm and waterproof.